Benefits & Tax Credits

 |Professional and Career Development Loan||Living cost element counted||Living cost element counted|

-Studying part-time should not affect your entitlement to welfare benefits.
+Studying part-time should not affect your ongoing entitlement to 'legacy' means-tested benefits.
 However, if you are claiming Jobseekers' Allowance you will still need to be available for and actively seeking work.
 You may also be asked to complete a 'Student Questionnaire', which is a series of questions designed to test your eligibility for benefits.